Louisiana Youth Justice Campaign 2017

 We believe in a juvenile justice system that is safe, smart, cost-effective, and fair – a system that uses community supports to help children grow and thrive; prepares them for a future of real opportunity; and holds them accountable in age-appropriate settings.

 Our priority issues for 2017 are detailed below.
 For a quick overview of our campaign agenda, you can download our 2017 legislative fact-sheet.
+For up-to-date information on all of the bills we’re tracking, click here.

 Mandatory minimum sentences for kids – often referred to as “Vitter sentences” – take decisions out of the hands of judges and fail to make our communities safer.
 Louisiana should give discretion back to our judges by repealing these sentences for children tried in juvenile court.